Professor Simon Kaner, CJS Director

 Further details about Simon including publications can be found on the Sainsbury Institute website.

-Oliver Moxham, Project Support Officer
+Oliver Moxham, Research Project Coordinator

 Oliver joined the Centre for Japanese Studies in October 2019 as he began studying a master’s part-time in Cultural Heritage & Museum Studies at UEA.
 He has assisted Simon with coordinating the various activities and projects in which CJS is engaged, including the summer schools convened by CJS, as well as providing a point of contact for the day-to-day running of the centre.
 Oliver also organises the CJS Research Seminar series and is the host and editor of the Beyond Japan podcast.